Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Semi-measures and their Fourier transform

+is well defined and a semi-measure on $\RR$.
 However, $\vartheta$ is not a measure.
-Assume by contradiction that it is.
-Then, by Eq.~\eqref{eq varme}, $\vartheta$ is Fourier transformable as a measure and its Fourier transform as a measure is $\nu:= \lambda|_{[0, \infty)]}$.
-Then, by \cite[Thm.~11.1]{ARMA}, $\nu \in \WAP(\RR)$ and hence $\nu$ has a mean which does not depend on the choice of the van Hove sequence, which is a contradiction. \end{example}
+Indeed, assume by contradiction that it is.
+Then, by Eq.~\eqref{eq varme}, $\vartheta$ is Fourier transformable as a measure and its Fourier transform as a measure is $\nu:= \lambda|_{[0, \infty)]}$. \cite[Thm.~11.1]{ARMA} then implies that $\nu \in \WAP(\RR)$ and hence $\nu$ has a mean which does not depend on the choice of the van Hove sequence.
+This is a contradiction, as the mean of $\nu$ with respect to $A_n=[0,n]$ is $1$, while the mean of $\nu$ with respect to $[-n,0]$ is $0$. \exend \end{example}

 We introduce the concept of positive definiteness for a semi-measure, similar to a measure.
-We then show that positive definiteness implies Fourier transformability.

-\begin{definition} A semi-measure $\vartheta$ is called \textbf{positive definite}, if for all $\varphi \in \Cc(G)$, we have $\vartheta(\varphi*\tilde{\varphi}) \geq 0$. \end{definition}
+\begin{definition} A semi-measure $\vartheta$ is called \textit{positive definite} , if for all $\varphi \in \Cc(G)$, we have $\vartheta(\varphi*\tilde{\varphi}) \geq 0$. \exend \end{definition}